aeonzz/clippkit/README.md

 - Assemble entire scenes without starting from scratch
 - Save time without sacrificing design

-You’re not locked into anything — everything is unstyled by default and customisable with Tailwind CSS or your own system.
+You're not locked into anything — everything is unstyled by default and customisable with Tailwind CSS or your own system.

 ---

 ## Built for Remotion

-Clippkit isn’t a video editor or video framework.
-It’s just a library of clean, reusable pieces designed specifically for use with Remotion.
+Clippkit isn't a video editor or video framework.
+It's just a library of clean, reusable pieces designed specifically for use with Remotion.

 You still write your video logic in React.
 Clippkit just helps you move faster with a set of pre-built building blocks you can tweak, remix, and reuse.